daattali/beautiful-jekyll/policies.md

 #### Final course grades

 With a few exceptions (which will be communicated to students at the start of a course), each course grade is calculated using the lab and quiz grades, weighted 60% and 40% respectively.
-However, if a student fails the quiz component of a course (below 60%) then the final course grade will be the lower of their calculated course grade and 67%.
-This means that to graduate a student cannot fail the quiz component of more than 3 courses.
+However, if a student fails all the quizzes in a course (each below 60%) then the final course grade will be the lower of their calculated course grade and 67%.
+This means that to graduate a student cannot fail all the quizzes in more than 3 courses.

 ## Quizzes